tazenda31/tazenda31/_posts/2024-02-07-nominal-phrases-text.md

 print("Nominal Phrases:", nominal_phrases)
 ```
-The result we get is Nominal Phrases: ['My younger daughter', 'her dog']
+The result we get is: Nominal Phrases: ['My younger daughter', 'her dog']

-How many did we find?
+How many of them did we find?

 ```python
 # Count the nominal phrases